puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 ## PCP transport configuration options

-`service-url`: The url of the orchestrator API.
+`service-url`: The URL of the orchestrator API.

 `cacert`: The path to the CA certificate.

 `token-file`: The path to the token file.

 `task-environment`: The environment orchestrator should load task code from.

-`local-validation`: When true, requires a local copy of any tasks being run.
-Default is `false`.

 ## Local transport configuration options